typst/packages/packages/preview/hydra/0.2.0/README.md

 previous section is visible on the left page, it will display nothing.

-Of `paper`, `page-size` and `top-margin` exactly one must be given. `paper` and `page-size` are for convenience aand will be used to calculate the `top-margin` for you.
+Of `paper`, `page-size` and `top-margin` exactly one must be given. `paper` and `page-size` are for convenience and will be used to calculate the `top-margin` for you.
 Use them as follows:

 1. If you use a custom top margin, pass it to `top-margin`
 2. If you use no custom top margin but a custom page size, pass the *smaller* page size to